klamma/ar-for-eu-book/_pages/chapters/apm.md

 The focus is on delivering working software frequently.
 Because of the small, incremental process steps and the agility of the process, developers are better motivated and in consequence produce better software.
 Projects with agile methods have a higher probability of success.
-Also empirically proven, recent report say that of over 94% of companies today develop software with agile methods.
+Also empirically proven, a recent report says that over 94% of companies today develop software with agile methods.

 - Emphasizes incremental updates
 - Small design steps by frequent interactions with customers